Bert-JanP/Hunting-Queries-Detection-Rules/DFIR/DFI-Lateral-Movement-By-Compromised-Accounts.md

-# Find which devices have been accessed by a list of compromised accounts which protocol was used to connect
+# Find which devices have been accessed by a list of compromised accounts and which protocol was used to connect
 ----
 ### Defender For Endpoint